AnimalLogic/maya-usd/README.md

 ## Pushing PRs to ADSKPublic
-Normally we would open a PR against the develop branch on **ALInternal**, go through the code review process, and merge it for release.
+Normally we would open a PR against the develop branch on **ALInternal**, go through the code review process etc

 Then:
-+ create the same PR on **ALInternal** against the dev branch ( Make sure the dev branch is up to date (@todo - automate this)) so tests will run, merge conflicts will be detected etc
++ update the  PR on **ALInternal** to have the dev branch as it's base ( Make sure the dev branch is up to date (@todo - automate this)) so tests will run, merge conflicts will be detected etc
++ merge into develop for production use/testing/release
++ Tag the branc as "merged_to_develop"

+Once some time (a week?) has passed of the feature in production:

-+ Make sure the dev branch on **ALPublic** is up to date (@todo - automate this)
++ Make sure the dev branch on **ALPublic** is still up to date (@todo - automate this)
-+ Once PR approved, push the branch to **ALPublic** (you can rebase or squash if you want to hide the commit history)
++ Push the branch to **ALPublic** (you can rebase or squash if you want to hide the commit history)
 + Create the PR against **ADSKPublic** dev branch from **ALPublic**
 + Update the table https://www.al.com.au:8443/display/~eoinm/Pull+Requests+AL_USDMaya+to+maya-usd that tracks the state of various PRs in the 3 repos (note, when opening a PR against **ALPublic**, please prefix the PR Title with AL#XXX where XXX is the ID of the internal PR
 + label the PR as below